 The Company's functional and reporting currency is the United States dollar.
 The functional currencies of the Company's operating subsidiaries are their local currencies (United States dollar, Argentine peso and British pound).
 There has been a steady devaluation of the Argentine peso relative to the United States dollar in recent years.
-Assets and liabilities are translated into U.S. dollars at the balance sheet date (15.4096 and 15.9681 at March 31, 2017 and December 31, 2016, respectively) and revenue and expense accounts are translated at a weighted average exchange rate for the period or for the year then ended (15.6680 and 14.4089 for the three months ended March 31, 2017 and 2016, respectively).
+Assets and liabilities are translated into U.S. dollars using the exchange rate at the balance sheet date (16.5272 and 15.9681 at June 30, 2017 and December 31, 2016, respectively), and revenue and expense accounts are translated using a weighted average exchange rate for the period or for the year then ended (15.6863 and 14.3128 for the six months ended June 30, 2017 and 2016, respectively).
 Resulting translation adjustments are made directly to accumulated other comprehensive income.
 The Company engages in foreign currency denominated transactions with customers and suppliers, as well as between subsidiaries with different functional currencies.

+There has been a steady devaluation of the Argentine peso relative to the United States dollar in the last few years, primarily due to inflation.
 A highly inflationary economy is defined as an economy with a cumulative inflation rate of approximately 100 percent or more over a three-year period.
 If a country's economy is classified as highly inflationary, the functional currency of the foreign entity operating in that country must be remeasured to the functional currency of the reporting entity.
-The official cumulative inflation rate for Argentina over the last three years approximated 90.9%, although the International Monetary Fund has concerns regarding the accuracy of the official data.
+As of June 30, 2017, the Argentina economy has not been designated as highly-inflationary for accounting purposes.
+The Company is closely monitoring any developments in Argentina and is evaluating the potential impact on its Consolidated Financial Statements, if the Argentine economy is deemed to be highly inflationary.